2021 Workplace Safety Tips

 Lighting

-Whenever possible, position your work areas so that they are illuminated by natural daylight.
+Whenever possible, position your work areas to be illuminated by natural daylight.

 You must provide quality artificial lighting suitable for working conditions.
 Some fluorescent lamps tend to flicker and are dangerous to install near rotating machinery.